Himatro2021/API/README.md

 5. Departemen Sosial dan Kewirausahaan -> KWU
 6. Departemen Pengembangan Keteknikan -> BANGTEK

+extra: If you want to create absent form for all members, use ALL in the participant payload.

 ## Defined private data to initialize database

 There are several data required to run the server.
 Simply, you can look at .env.example content, and see the variable named like this: `ANGGOTA_BIASA_SEEDER_DATA_PATH`, or any variable ends with `SEEDER_DATA_PATH`.
 This file needs to be a csv file. <br>